 Two new Samsung point-and-shoot cameras will have a secondary LCD built into the front of the body, an innovative feature intended to simplify self-portraits, help parents snap pics of smiling babies, and make self-timer shots more effective.

-The TL225 and TL220, both announced today, are the first cameras in Samsung’s new DualView line.
+TL220, both announced today, are the first cameras in Samsung’s new DualView line.
 Each camera has a 1.5-inch LCD screen on the front that–based on the mode you’ve selected–offers a viewfinder for self portraits, an animated-cartoon scene to grab an infant’s attention, or a countdown clock for the self-timer.

 Activating the front-panel LCD involves simply tapping the front of the camera.
 During some brief hands-on time with the cameras, I found the front-panel screen sharp and bright, and practically blended into the camera’s finish; the screen itself isn’t even visible unless you activate it by tapping the camera’s front.